The Alice Springs Women’s Shelter provides a range of specialist training in domestic and family violence for the community sector.

 - It is the responsibility of all network members to act as a conduit between their ‘communities of interest’ and the network.

+The network consists of over 40 Central Australian Government and Non Gevernment agencies.
 The following organisations send representatives to the CAFVSAN meetings, or receive minutes from CAFVSAN:

 CAFVSAN Guiding Principles and Definitions 22nd November 2011